chappy84/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

 * an optional message to be displayed when the test fails

-I can already tell that you are thinking "he's lying about the pattern because it says 'assertTrue'.
+I can already tell that you are thinking "he's lying about the pattern because it says '*assertTrue()*'."
 In a way you are right.
-PHPUnit does provide some shortcuts to perform certain assertions. assertTrue() is one of them, along with it's counterpart assertFalse().
+PHPUnit does provide some shortcuts to perform certain assertions. *assertTrue()* is one of them, along with it's counterpart *assertFalse()*.
 These shortcuts do not change the fact that they all follow the same pattern.

 For more details on all the assertions that are available to you, check